-The classroom teaching teams are comprised of two adults: a master teacher, also called a Montessori guide and a classroom assistant.
+The classroom teaching teams are comprised of two adults: a Montessori guide, also called master teacher in COS terms, and a classroom assistant.
 They are uniquely qualified individuals who are dedicated to the Montessori principles of early childhood development.
 Our teachers support young children's natural curiosity by preparing indoor and outdoor environments based on Montessori principles that encourage a child's optimal development.
 All our teachers are certified in Infant, Child, and Adult First Aid and CPR.

-Our master teachers are certified Montessori professionals, with graduate-level, specialized education.
+Our master teachers are certified Montessori professionals, a graduate-level, specialized degree.
 They respect children as individuals and create a calm and joyful atmosphere.
 They prepare an environment that allows each child to connect to productive work by giving appropriate presentations with Montessori materials.
 Once introduced, the children will work with the materials independently.
 The guides are available to assist children as they progress towards independence and develop concentration.
 Our guides also communicate with parents, write reports, and conduct conferences.